nvkiet/TableHeaderView/README.md

 # TableHeaderView

-This extension is used for resizing the height of tableHeaderView to fit content by using autolayout.
+This extension `UITableView+HeaderView` is used for resizing the height of tableHeaderView to fit content with autolayout.

 ![TableHeaderView](Screenshots/example.png)

-## How to use
+## Usage

 ```objc
 tableView.sizeHeaderToFit()
 ```

+## Installation

+* Only need to drag `UITableView+HeaderView.swift` into Project Navigator of your application's Xcode project.

 ## Author